Best Canon wide-angle lenses

 |

-Among the very high-quality optics offered by third-party brands, this Sigma wide-angle lens appears to be superb.
-Many photographers compare it with the almost similar (in weight and size) Sigma 12-24mm f/4, but the latter has the advantage of an integrated lens hood which limits the flare, but above all, is faster (f/2.8), which is appreciable in low light conditions.
+Among the very high-quality lenses offered by third-party brands, this Sigma wide-angle lens is a superb option.
+Many photographers compare it with the very similar Sigma 12-24mm f/4, but the latter has the advantage of an integrated lens hood which limits the flare, but above all, it is faster (f/2.8), which is useful in low light.

-About sharpness, you’re very close to the Tamron 15-30mm f/2.8 mentioned above, and as soon as you zoom in a little, the Sigma offers a remarkable level of quality; especially at 24mm.
-The lens offers globally more sharpness than the Canon 14mm f/2.8 L II or the 14-24 f/2.8G, reference at Nikon.
-If you want a nice wide-angle lens to be added to your 24-70mm f/2.8, this Sigma is a superb lens.
+In terms of sharpness, you’re very close to the Tamron 15-30mm f/2.8 mentioned above, and as soon as you zoom in a little, the Sigma offers a remarkable level of quality, especially at 24mm.
+The lens is generally sharper than the Canon 14mm f/2.8 L II or the 14-24 f/2.8G, a benchmark lens at Nikon.
+If you want a nice wide-angle lens to pair with your 24-70mm f/2.8, this Sigma is a superb lens.

 3 – Sigma 14mm f/1.8 DG HSM